- 32 public functions inherited from QBoxLayout

 Member Function Documentation

-Constructs a new vertical box.
+Constructs a new horizontal box.
 You must add it to another layout.

-Constructs a new top-level vertical box with parent parent.
+Constructs a new top-level horizontal box with parent parent.

 Destroys this box layout.